 “The wise man puts all his eggs in one basket and watches the basket.”

 Imagine this situation.
 You’re a 65 year old male, and you need to get an annual income which represents 6% of your overall assets in order to live.
 You want to retire, so working more isn’t an option.
 Neither is buying a bunch of lottery tickets and trying to strike it big, no matter how tempting that may seem.
 You are going to get Social Security, which will cover 2% of the required 6%, leaving you 4% to cover.
-How do you solve this problem?
+How do you solve this problem with interview?

 Dr. Wade Pfau, CFA, has been tackling this issue and recently published a paper covering his findings.
 I was fortunate enough to interview him and talk about his paper.
 You can find the interview in the video at the end of this article, and my U.S. News & World Report article summarizes the key points of the interview.